SCPFBluesky/Site-19-Gun-System/README.md

 	DisappearTime = 5, -- Time in (Seconds) until a ejected shell dissapears

-	NotifyPlayer = false, -- Notify the player when they failed team check
+	NotifyPlayer = true, -- Notify the player when they failed team check

 	AlwaysDamage = false, -- Ignore team check always allows damage

-	EnableGuiltySystem = false, -- Enable \ disable class g guilty check
+	EnableGuiltySystem = true, -- Enable \ disable class g guilty check

 	EnableBulletHitNotifcation = true, -- Enables \ disables SCP:CB Hit notifcations: "A bullet hit your head"

-	EnableMagStuff = true, -- Enables \ disables mag in and mag transparency
+	EnableMagStuff = false, -- Enables \ disables mag in and mag transparency

-	AlternativeSpread = false -- Enables S19 Spread system disable if you pefer mine which you should i dont know why anyone would like s19s
+	AlternativeSpread = true -- Enables S19 Spread system disable if you pefer mine which you should i dont know why anyone would like s19s
 }
 ```